vudayani/spring-ai-mcp-workshop/mcp-server-demo/README.md

 ### 1. Configure for STDIO

-Open the `src/main/resources/application.properties` file and ensure the following lines are active:
+Open the `src/main/resources/application.properties` file and ensure the `STDIO` configuration is active:

 ```properties
 # For STDIO transport